ArielKeslassy/BioComputation/README.md

 ```

 ### ex2.py
-To use the code, call the generate_subgraphs function, providing the desired size of the subgraphs (motifs) as an argument, along with a ist of tuples, contating the directed input graph's edges.
+To use the code, call the generate_subgraphs function, providing the desired size of the subgraphs (motifs) as an argument, along with a list of tuples, contating the directed input graph's edges.

 python code:
 ```